-Dating from the 14th Century, the southern side of Tallinn Town Hall Square is dominated by its Gothic town hall, the only surviving example in Northern Europe.
+Dating from the 14th Century, the southern side of Tallinn Town Hall Square is dominated by the Gothic town hall, the only surviving example in Northern Europe.

 The Town Hall Square is also home to a market and is a great place to pick up souvenirs.

 Town Hall Pharmacy

 As a nerdy pharmacist, I felt that it would be unprofessional not to pay a visit to what is thought to be the oldest operating pharmacy in Europe.
 The Town Hall Pharmacy has been concocting cures since 1422 and is still going.

 In addition to displaying historic pills and potions – black cat’s blood anyone? – it is here that you can pick up a cure for a broken heart.

 Lunchtime in Tallinn: Where to Eat

 I can recommend Von Krahli Baar, at Rataskaevu 10, a relaxed restaurant with friendly service.
 I had an excellent seafood crepe washed down with a local Kosk beer for less than €10.

 Afternoon in Tallinn: Exploring Kalamaja and Telliskivi

-Sated from lunch, it was time to explore a different side of Tallinn.
+Sated from lunch, it’s time to explore a different side of Tallinn.
 On the other side of the train station is Kalamaja, hipster central.